Eduardo Barrichello

-Eduardo "Dudu" Alcide Barrichello (born 23 September 2001) is a Brazilian racing driver who competes in the 2025 FIA World Endurance Championship with an Aston Martin Vantage AMR GT3 Evo for Racing Spirit of Léman.
+Eduardo "Dudu" Alcide Barrichello (born 23 September 2001) is a Brazilian racing driver who competes in the FIA World Endurance Championship and IMSA SportsCar Championship with an Aston Martin Vantage AMR GT3 Evo for Heart of Racing Team.

 Early and personal life

 Eduardo Alcide Barrichello was born in São Paulo on 23 September 2001.
 He is the son of former Formula One driver Rubens Barrichello and Silvana Giaffone Alcide, a cousin of the racing drivers Affonso and Felipe Giaffone.
 His brother Fernando is also a racing driver.